 3. Data capture and analytics

 Data and analytics are the future of procurement.
 A report from Deloitte indicates that 54 percent of CPOs surveyed believe that analytics will have the highest impact on business in the next two years.
-Data gathered from automated processes allows businesses to quantify RFP software ROI, calculate cost optimization, evaluate opportunities for process efficiency improvements and more.
+Data gathered from automated processes allows businesses to quantify RFP software ROI.
+Moreover, data empowers cost optimization, process efficiency improvements and more.

-For example, Piper Jordan, an employee benefits company, felt they were spending too much time on their RFP process saying, “Our RFP process was very cumbersome.
+For example, Piper Jordan, an employee benefits company, felt they were spending too much time on their RFP process.
+They said, “Our RFP process was very cumbersome.
 We had lots of text to review, and there was a great deal of manual intervention when it came to aggregating data.
 It just wasn’t the best use of our time.”
-After implementing their RFP technology they were able to see benefits from automation almost immediately, redirecting more than 40 hours per week.
+After implementing RFP automation they saw benefits almost immediately.
+Ultimately, they reported redirecting more than 40 hours per week to other work.
 “When you think about overhead just in terms of aggregating and analyzing data… that’s a full-time job.
 So, we’re a lot more efficient now because the tool is automating that process.”

 With automated processes in an RFP software platform, data is more easily captured and analyzed.
-If procurement data from the RFP process was more reliably and widely collected it could be leveraged to predict customer demands, track trends, better evaluate buying cycles and evaluate vendor performance.
-The insights could be endless.
+If procurement data from the RFP process was more reliably and widely collected it could predict customer demands, track trends, better evaluate buying cycles and evaluate vendor performance.
+Truly, the insights could be endless.

 Automation’s wider impact